Gary Woodland: Professional career

 At the U.S. Open in June 2019, Woodland held the 54-hole lead at Pebble Beach Golf Links.
 On Sunday, he shot a 2-under-par 69 for 271 (−13), which gave him a three-shot margin over the runner-up, two-time defending champion Koepka.
 Woodland became the fourth champion in U.S. Open history who was double-digits under-par.
 The victory was his first major and his sixth professional win.
 In his previous thirty starts in majors, Woodland had only carded two top-ten finishes, both in the PGA Championship (2018, 2019).
 The win at the U.S. Open moved him from 25th to 12th in the Official World Golf Ranking.
 At the post-win press conference, Woodland FaceTimed Bockerstette live, telling her "I used your positive energy."
 Two days later, Woodland joined Bockerstette with a surprise appearance on The Today Show where, pointing to the U.S. Open trophy in Bockerstette's hands, he told her "We won this together."

 In December 2019, Woodland played on the U.S. team at the 2019 Presidents Cup at Royal Melbourne Golf Club in Australia.
 The U.S. team won 16–14.
 Woodland went 1–2–1 and lost his Sunday singles match against Im Sung-jae.

+Woodland finished runner-up at the Houston Open in March 2025, one stroke behind Min Woo Lee.
+This was Woodland's first top-5 finish since his brain surgery in 2023.

+In March 2026, Woodland shot a tournament-record, 21-under 259 at the Houston Open to win the event by five strokes over Nicolai Højgaard.
+It was Woodland's first professional victory since the 2019 U.S. Open and his fifth PGA Tour victory.
+The win earned him a spot in the field for the Masters Tournament.